NPD-Admin/Non-Parisan-Delaware-Documents/Bylaws.md

     <li>The purpose and effect of an amendment must remain consistent between the two amending motions, though narrowly tailored or grammatical changes are permitted.</li>
     <li>A change log shall be maintained tracing all amendments to these Bylaws and retaining copies of previous versions.
 This change log shall be publicly accessible.</li>
     <li>The most recent version of the Bylaws should include links to the resources described by them once those resources are created and approved by the Governing Board.</li>
-    <li>For the first year of the Non-Partisan Party’s operations, amending the Bylaws shall only require a single 2/3rds vote of the Governing Board, irrespective of all other requirements.
+    <li>For the first year of Non-Partisan Delaware’s operations, amending the Bylaws shall only require a single 2/3rds vote of the Governing Board, irrespective of all other requirements.
 This section shall be automatically deleted at the end of that year.</li>
   </ol>
 </ol>